garth/cerebral-module-ui-driver/README.md

 ## Usage

-The ui driver assumes that each form in your application will be placed in its own module.
-This is not a bad assumption as this will encourge modular and well structured cerebral applications.
+The ui-driver assumes that each form in your application will be placed in its own module.
+This is not a bad assumption as this will encourage modular and well structured cerebral applications.

 From your main.js